Dec. 02, 2024

 SCORE

-How we score solar panels, products, and services.Hands-on testing of solar equipment and companies is difficult.
-We examine technical specifications, talk with companies and consider customer reviews to find the best product available.
+How we score solar panels, products, and services.Evaluating solar equipment and companies hands-on is quite challenging.
+We scrutinize technical specifications, consult with manufacturers, and review customer feedback to identify the best products available.

-Read our methodology pageThe EP900 Home Battery's powerful and modular design gives it a boost over the competition.
-The system offers three capacity options and an impressive 9 kW of output at any size.
-The price is available on Bluetti's website, so there's no guessing involved.
-But it's not the most efficient.
+Read our methodology pageThe EP900 Home Battery features a powerful and modular design, giving it an edge over its competitors.
+It offers three capacity choices and an impressive 9 kW of output across all sizes.
+Pricing is readily available on Bluetti's website, eliminating any guesswork.
+Nonetheless, it isn't the most efficient battery.

 Performance